Molodos/dcf77-clock-spoof/README.md

 ## Usage

-Normally the clock gets syncrhonized in two to five minutes depending on the signal strength.
+Normally the clock gets synchronized in two to five minutes depending on the signal strength.

-The OK button changes the transmitted signal between CET and CEST (dst) time.
+The OK button changes the transmitted signal between CEST (dst) and CET time.

 ## Antenna

-The RFID antenna wokrs best at distances of up to 50cm.
+The RFID antenna works best at distances of up to 50cm.
 The signal gets recognized in few seconds.

 When using the GPIO, best results are achieved if you connect a ferrite antenna over 330 ohm resistor and a capactior to ground.

 It also works with analog beeper or small in-ear headphone connected to the GPIO pin.

-## Thanks
+## Note

 This is a fork of https://github.com/mdaskalov/dcf77-clock-sync.
-Thanks for doing the hard work!
+Thanks to @mdaskalov for doing the initial work!